Labels: Easy To Read, Not Always Easy To Trust

 RATH: So if I see USDA Organic, than that must come from the government.
 But something like Fair Trade is that - where does not come from?

 ATKINSON: A Fair Trade label, that comes from a third-party entity.
 And they do - Fair Trade themselves, they do a very good job of evaluating whether a particular brand, a particular product adheres to their standard.
-So they're one of those labels that consumers can look at and the pretty confident that there's some truth to it, that there's some group that is monitoring it.
+So they're one of those labels that consumers can look at and be pretty confident that there's some truth to it, that there's some group that is monitoring it.

 RATH: So what recourse do people have just at the individual level when products don't live up to the standards on the certification?